ramiroaraujo/alfred-screencapture-enhancer-workflow/README.md

 # Screencapture enhancer for Alfred App

+> Note, this is the pre-mavericks branch.
+For the Mavericks branch go to the [master branch](https://github.com/ramiroaraujo/alfred-screencapture-enhancer-workflow)

 Workflow to enhance OS X screencapture capabilities, particularly with the option to capture _last captured_ area and naming options.

 The screencapture app that ships with OS X is quite Ok, but I've always missed being able to keep capturing the same previously captured region, for example for taking screenshots of different pages, where you define a region by taking the first screenshot, and then keep taking new ones in different pages.